GoogleCloudPlatform/batch-samples/wrf/README.md

 ## Before you start

 1. [Install](https://cloud.google.com/sdk/docs/install) and [initialize](https://cloud.google.com/sdk/docs/initializing) the Google Cloud CLI.
-2. Instal the beta component to the gcloud command (run `gcloud components install beta`).
-3. Make sure that billing is enabled for your Cloud project.
+.
+Make sure that billing is enabled for your Cloud project.
 Learn how to [check if billing is enabled on a project](https://cloud.google.com/billing/docs/how-to/verify-billing-enabled).

 ## Create a new project